esrakara5/the-Cyclistic-bike-case-study/README.md

 Due to the limitation in Microsoft Excel, where a worksheet can have a maximum of 1,048,576 rows, it is not suitable for managing large datasets.
 Given that the Cyclistic dataset contains over 5.6 million rows, it is essential to use a platform like BigQuery, which supports handling large volumes of data efficiently.
 ### Data Combining
 You can access the combined 12-month dataset, referred to as annual_tripdata, through the following [SQL query](https://github.com/esrakara5/the-Cyclistic-bike-case-study/blob/main/Data_combining.sql).During the merging process, the CAST function was used to specify start_station_id and end_station_id as STRING data types.
+### Data Cleaning
+You can access the SQL queries for data cleaning through this [link](https://github.com/esrakara5/the-Cyclistic-bike-case-study/blob/main/Data_Cleaning.sql).
+The data cleaning process begins by addressing the integrity of the annual_tripdata table.
+Initially, rows with any NULL values in critical columns are removed to ensure the dataset's completeness.
+This step eliminates records with missing information, thereby enhancing the reliability of subsequent analyses.

+Following this, a new column named ride_length is introduced to capture the duration of each ride, measured in minutes.
+This column is of type INT64 and is essential for analyzing ride durations.
+The ride_length values are then calculated by computing the time difference, in minutes, between the ended_at and started_at timestamps for each ride.

+To maintain data accuracy, any rows where ride_length falls below 0 minutes or exceeds 1440 minutes (equivalent to 24 hours) are removed.
+This ensures that only realistic and valid ride durations are included in the dataset.

+Subsequently, another column, day_of_week, is added to record the day of the week on which each ride commenced.
+The values for this column are derived from the started_at timestamp, converting numerical day representations into their respective names (e.g., Sunday, Monday, etc.).
+This addition facilitates day-of-week analyses and enriches the dataset for more nuanced insights.

 ## Analyze
 ![data_viz](https://github.com/esrakara5/the-Cyclistic-bike-case-study/blob/main/Visualizations/agg_func.png)
 ## Share